The Bankrate promise

 Second-year college students have a better grasp on the yearly costs of their degree, and they may realize that there are gaps they need to fill.
 The good news is that scholarships aren’t just for incoming freshmen; there are hundreds of scholarships available to current college students that can help lower the cost of a degree.

 6 scholarships for college sophomores

 If you’re looking for scholarships specific to your situation or interests, it’s best to use a scholarship search engine to see the full breadth of options.
-However, the scholarships below can be a good place to start, but they represent only a few of the many awards available to undergraduate students.
+The scholarships below can be a good place to start, but they represent only a few of the many awards available to undergraduate students.

 1. Melissa Linville Criminal Justice Scholarship

 Crimcheck’s Melissa Linville Criminal Justice Scholarship is offered to current college students with a GPA of at least 3.0 who are pursuing a degree in the criminal justice field.
 Along with information like a valid transcript or proof of enrollment, students must submit a one- to two-page essay describing why they’re choosing a career in criminal justice, their ambitions and goals in the field and how this scholarship will help them achieve those goals.

 Clubs of America offers an annual scholarship geared toward current college students passionate about their prospective careers.
 Applicants must submit an essay at least 600 words long about their future career and how their college education will help them achieve success in that career.

 Sponsored by JonesTshirts.com, the Love Your Career Scholarship is offered twice a year.
 Winners are chosen based on an essay outlining three steps they’re taking in the next year to reach their career goals.
 Applicants must also interview a professional in their intended career field.